Menu

 Nurturing hearts, Inspiring minds

-We hope you and your families have enjoyed a lovely summer holiday.
-Autumn 1 is a term of new beginnings, new classrooms, new teachers, new friends and new learning.
-It is a busy, exciting time and we are sure our children in Years 1 and 2 will settle brilliantly and have a fantastic first half term.
+We hope you and your families have enjoyed a lovely half-term holiday.
+Autumn 2 is a busy term, where the children will learn about the meaning and traditions of Advent and Christmas, the season of waiting and celebrating the birth of Jesus.
+We are sure our children in Year 2 will continue with their excellent start and have a fantastic half term.

 KEY DATES THIS HALF TERM: